bleetube/dojo_exporter/README.md

 pip install <TBD>
 ```

 Define the connection parameters to your Dojo via environment variables.
 There are multiple ways you can set it up.
-One example is to create a `.env` file with the following contents:
+One example is to create an `.env` file with the following contents:

 ```bash
 export DOJO_APIKEY=<password>                       # Required